Ranamom/planetlab-workload-traces/README.md

 Each sub-directory contains traces from a specific date.
 Each file contains CPU utilization measured at every 5 minutes in PlanetLab VMs.

-If you want to create simulations using such a files, check out [CloudSim Plus](http://cloudsimplus.org) simulation framework.
+If you want to create simulations using such files, check out [CloudSim Plus](http://cloudsimplus.org) simulation framework.